-- Potential for process wastewater, mine pit dewatering and stormwater constituents to discharge to surface waters and cause contamination. - As most of the mine dewatering activities are likely to happen in in this region, some additional focus on possible impacts of dewatering wastewater management may be necessary for mines along the Minnesota River Valley.
+• Potential for process wastewater, mine pit dewatering, and stormwater constituents to discharge to surface waters and cause contamination.

+• As most of the mine dewatering activities are likely to happen in in this region, some additional focus on possible impacts of dewatering and associated wastewater management may be necessary for mines along the Minnesota River Valley.

-- Potential for process wastewater, mine pit dewatering and stormwater constituents to discharge to surface waters and cause contamination. - Karst features, such as sinkholes, caves, and solution enlarged fractures, can accelerate movement of site-related contaminants from groundwater to surface waters.
-Additional surface water monitoring may be needed, based on the site characterization, to evaluate whether site-related contaminants are impacting nearby surface waters. - o Additional precautions should be required if wastewater pond construction will occur in karst regions due to the potential for sinkhole development beneath such structures.
+• Karst features, such as sinkholes, caves, and solution enlarged fractures, can accelerate movement of site-related contaminants from groundwater to surface waters.
+Additional surface water monitoring may be needed, based on the site characterization, to evaluate whether site-related contaminants are impacting nearby surface waters.

+• Additional precautions should be required if wastewater pond construction will occur in karst regions due to the potential for sinkhole development beneath such structures.

 As mentioned above, there are three potential types of surface water discharges from silica sand mining and processing operations: process wastewaters (e.g., wash water), dewatering, and stormwater discharges.
-Each type of discharge has the potential to enter and have an impact on groundwater and/or surface waters.
-Silica sand mining and processing operations can capture all process wastewater, dewatering and stormwater discharges on site.
-This water can then be used as recycled process wastewater (e.g., recycled wash water) and if any remains and is infiltrated on-site then proper infiltration techniques, good engineering, and best management practices need to be in place to protect groundwater from potential contamination.
+To the degree possible, this water should be captured on-site and reused, to minimize water demand.
+If water is infiltrated on-site then proper infiltration techniques, good engineering, and best management practices need to be in place to protect groundwater from potential contamination.

-Therefore, to ensure that these discharges to not pose a risk to surface and groundwater contamination, the following requirements are recommended:
+Therefore, to ensure that these discharges do not pose a risk to surface and groundwater contamination, the following requirements are recommended: